|Nutrition Facts (per serving)|

 Like Thai or Indonesian-style satays?
-Then you're going to love this super easy vegetarian and vegan version of healthy low-fat tofu baked in a delicious Thai-inspired peanut sauce.
-I love just about any kind of baked tofu, but this has got to be one of my new favorites.
+Then you're going to love this super easy vegetarian and vegan version of tofu baked in a delicious Thai-inspired peanut sauce.
+We love just about any kind of baked tofu, but this has got to be one of our favorites.

-I served it over rice and added the leftovers to a vegetable stir-fry with noodles for a second meal.
+Serve it over rice and go ahead and add the leftovers to a vegetable stir-fry with noodles for a second meal.
 It turned out something a little similar to this tofu and broccoli stir-fry with peanut sauce.

-This baked tofu makes for a simple main dish, or add it to salads, stir-fries, noodles or anything.
+This baked tofu makes for a simple main dish, or add it to salads, stir-fries, or noodles.
 It's vegetarian, vegan and if you use a gluten-free soy sauce such as tamari, it's gluten-free as well.

 1 (12- to 14-ounce) block of tofu, firm or extra firm